 EMD Cinema: Set for revival…

 The McGuffin Film Society is pleased to confirm that Waltham Forest’s councillors have agreed an ambitious plan to secure the long term future of the EMD Cinema as a flagship venue for arts and culture.

 Under new proposals, the local authority will acquire the freehold of this much loved listed building while the venue itself will be regenerated and operated by our colleagues at Soho Theatre.

 The new initiative is the result of much long-term planning and negotiation and will finally see the EMD Cinema returned to its proper role as a landmark for culture and entertainment after years of neglect and misuse.

-Soho Theatre’s Steve Marmion said: “We are thrilled with the news that Waltham Forest are making this much needed move.
-When we get the keys we will fill this fantastic building with a 21st century vision of ‘cine-variety’ – bringing the best in comedy, cabaret, theatre, screenings and special events to your stages, foyers and spaces”.
+Soho Theatre’s Steve Marmion said: “We will fill this fantastic building with a 21st century vision of ‘cine-variety’ – bringing the best in comedy, cabaret, theatre, screenings and special events to your stages, foyers and spaces”.